quentinlrc/Python-projects/README.md

 Complex trading startegy using several technical indicators + Backtesting
 - importing data from historical datasets in .csv ; accessible in the branch DATA
-- POO to set parameters and strategy
+- oriented object programming to set parameters and strategy
 - backtesting using Backtrader library
 --> Currently doing livetrading with MetaTrader5 using this strategy, still in testing phase with demo account, results soon !